hotlcsw1/p1/README.md

 # Project 1 - Dynamic Web Applications

 Author       : Arcot Prakash
-Date Created: 9/15/2015
+Date Created : 9/15/2015
+Date Updated : 9/16/2015
-Time Updated: 5:41 PM
+Time Updated : 12:42 PM

+Live URL:
+p1.approjects.me

+Description:
-Description: This is a project to help me move files from my local git p1 directory to the github p1 directory.
+This is a project to help me move files from my local git p1 directory to the github p1 directory.
 In addition, we are hosting our p1 site on Digital Ocean.
-The project is a simple html and CSS file sharing our profile.
+The project is a simple html and CSS file sharing our personal profile.

-URL: p1.approjects.me

-Instructions for the Instructor: None I can think of
+Demo:
+Not application as per instruction for P1

+Details for the teaching team:
+No login required

-Plugins, libraries, package or outside: None
+Plugins, libraries, package or outside code:

-Link to the Screencast Demo: N/A for p1
+None